trans/yamldom.cr/README.md

-# YAML::Representation
+# YAML Intermediate Representation

-The YAML Representation library provides an alternate YAML parser that preserves parser information lossed when using the normal parser.
+The YAML Representation library provides a YAML composer that preserves information lossed when using the current parser.
 This it is an intermediate represention at a stage of parsing just prior to a final native representation.
 In particular `tag` information is preserved and accessable.